Abbotsbury Subtropical Gardens

 Getting here

-Between Weymouth and Bridport on the B3157 coast road in Dorset.
+Located on the stunning Jurassic coast road, between Weymouth and Bridport on the B3157 in Dorset.

 Parking